Milan Ressel: Work

 In the 1960s, he belonged to the circle of artists who devoted themselves to informel, and his free work was influenced by his friendship with artists from the Šmidra group (Koblasa, Nepraš, Dlouhý, Vožniak).
 The search for the artist's distinctive style was shaped between an inclination towards classical painting and the need to experiment.
-His abstract paintings from 1965-1966 contain hints of real objects and do not lose touch with the sensory world.
+His abstract paintings from 1965 to 1966 contain hints of real objects and do not lose touch with the sensory world.

 In the second half of the 1960s he devoted himself almost exclusively to drawing.
 From smaller formats, he gradually worked his way up to monumental compositions.
 His utopian illustrations, which are close in content to Ray Bradbury's science fiction, are based on rational reflections on the real prospects of civilization and on the artist's sheer imagination.

 Ressel does not succumb to the fascination of the development of technology, but he does conjecture its effects on the devastation of nature and on the life of contemporary man.
 The drawings, with their abundance of minute detail, depict a world full of uncertainty and warning signs of possible self-destruction through war catastrophy or over-exploitation of nature.
 They express a certain anxiety about the cold modern architectures and industrial networks that increasingly surround nature.
 His compositions juxtapose the earthly and the cosmic, the ephemeral and the permanent, the vegetative and the organic with the technical and the inanimate.
 He acknowledges beauty and magical appeal to the world of machines and technology, which is a projection of human dreaming of distant worlds.
 He sees them as a natural part of reality and rather seeks the possibilities of mutual symbiosis and harmony.